 A land of transformation and change….Akagera National Park.

-Transformed after years of desolation it was an area not even considered by tourists as a place to visit.
-With wildlife pretty much non-existent and over run by cattle African Parks joined forces with the Rwanda Development board to turn the park around.
-Today it is home to lion, black rhino and has exceptional birding with over 482 species.
-Generated income from tourism is invested back into the park.
-Making the park nearly self sufficient, supporting both local communities and continuing to conserve wildlife into the future.
+Transformed after years of desolation this was an area not even considered by tourists.
+The wildlife was very much non-existent and over run by cattle.
+African Parks has since joined forces with the Rwanda Development board to turn the park around.
+Today the park has increased populations of lion, black rhino and exceptional birding with over 482 species.
+Generated income from tourism invested back into the park making it nearly self sufficient.
+Supporting both local communities plus continuing to conserve wildlife into the future.

 For more information on our Rwandan Safaris feel free to give us a call or alternatively pop us an email!